ShriyaSami/Big-Data-Management/README.md

-# Big-Data-Management
+# Big Data Management Solution
 **This project implements a big data management solution involving data exploration, machine learning and graph analysis.
 The code for this is available in the Big-Data-Management-Notebook.ipynb file.**

-**Dataset Identification**
+## Dataset Identification
 Chosen Dataset: Catch The Pink Flamingo dataset.
 * Multi-user game where aim is to catch pink flamingos as they pop up on a world map.
 * Players can play individually to create their own team or, join an existing team.